This week I thought I would do a fun little terminology post, and when your term is scroop, there is no way you can’t have fun!

 Yes, it is an actual, proper, technical textile term (not like all those costuming collective nouns that we came up with).

 Both silk and rayon taffetas (and some other silk and rayon fabrics) can have scroop, but it’s not caused by the weave, or the quality of the fabric.
-Scroop is added with a special acid treatment, which hardens the fibres of the fabric, making them rustle more.
+Scroop is added with a special acid treatment, which hardens the filament yarns that the fabric is woven from, making them rustle more.

 An early article on synthetic silk (rayon) mentions that it is shinier than real silk, but that its scroop is less.

-(bonus best thing – there was a British peer names Scroop Egerton, he was the Viscount of Brackley and then the Earl of Bridgewater)
+(bonus awesome thing – there was a British peer names Scroop Egerton, he was the Viscount of Brackley and then the Earl of Bridgewater)

 Cant, Jennifer and Fritz, Anne, Consumer Textiles.
 Melbourne: Oxford University Press.
 1988